-Particularly does this apply to the youthful " Nanette," 15years-old Diane Lawson.
+Particularly does this apply to the youthful "Nanette," 15years-old Diane Lawson.

 Although her voice is somewhat immature for a building the size of the Regent Theatre, she scores a great triumph as a captivating, vivacious and winsome actress.
-For a person so young she pro-mises to be one of the Society's stars stars.
+For a person so young she promises to be one of the Society's stars.

 The singing of the principals generally is tuneful, but not strong, and because of this the orchestra sometimes comes out on top.
-Fortunately in a show of this kind strong voices are not all-important, and in any case vocal shortcomings are more than bilanced by other features.
-Almost without exception the act-ing is good.
-The dialogue is racey and at the same time distinct, none of the fun-and there is plenty-is 'lost, the singing and dancing of the chorus are exhilarating and there is admir-able support from the orchestra.
+Fortunately in a show of this kind strong voices are not all-important, and in any case vocal shortcomings are more than blanced by other features.
+Almost without exception the act. b. lanced by other features.
+Almost without exception the acting is good.
+The dialogue is racey and at the same time distinct, none of the fun-and there is plenty-is lost, the singing and dancing of the chorus are exhibitating and there is admirable support from the orchestra.